Gradient Neighborhoods: profiling the pancreatic islet microenvironment¶

 max_dist=400, # reach well outside the islets

-clip_reference=spatial, # clip outward rings to a tissue alpha shape
+clip_reference=adata, # clip outward rings to a tissue alpha shape (from adata)

 clip_alpha=200, # coarse tissue outline is fine